Wi-Fi loss of service

 Similarly, sometimes your device's firewalls may be blocking our network from assigning an IP address.
 Try temporarily disabling them and retesting the connection.

-Press and hold the Windows key (Windows or Windows) and press the letter "R" > In the box, type "Control Panel" and press Enter > In this new window, click System and Security > Click Windows Firewall > On the left, click Turn Windows Firewall on or off.
+Press and hold the Windows key ( or ) and press the letter "R" > In the box, type "Control Panel" and press Enter > In this new window, click System and Security > Click Windows Firewall > On the left, click Turn Windows Firewall on or off.

 You may find a message telling you that these settings are being controlled by a vendor application.
 This means your Anti-virus includes its own Firewall, and you will need to turn it off through the software's settings.